 - prevent allergy

 AAIR charity supports researchers of allergy in the early stages of their career- PhD students and MSc Allergy students receive funding for projects ranging between a few months and 3 years.
-These early career researchers, supervised by world leading allergy researchers in University of Southampton will become key researchers of allergic diseases in the future.
+These early career researchers, supervised by world leading allergy researchers at University of Southampton will become key researchers of allergic diseases in the future.